wlfgang/glummy-glooma/README.md

 ## Note on FFmpeg

-At least on my system (Ubuntu 19.10), I had to set the following FFmpeg options in conanfile.txt in order to avoid link errors.
+At least on my system (Ubuntu 20.04), I had to set the following FFmpeg options in conanfile.txt in order to avoid build errors.
 Other combinations are of course possible, and may in fact be required on a different platform, YMMV.
 ```
 ffmpeg:shared=True
 ffmpeg:vaapi=False
 ffmpeg:x264=False
 ffmpeg:x265=False
+ffmpeg:openjpeg=False
 ```

 Because these options are non-default, the pre-built binaries on bincrafters are not suitable, hence